CanonicalLtd/maas-docs/en/manage-repos.md

 '9360754F'.

-To add this PPA, then, hit the 'Add repository' button and fill in the fields using the gathered information.
+To add this PPA, then, hit the 'Add repository' button and fill in the fields.
 Before saving, the form should look something like this:

 ![PPA repository config](../media/manage-repos__add-ppa.png)